Sneferu: Bent pyramid

 The Bent Pyramid, also known as the Rhomboidal or Blunted Pyramid, attests to an even greater increase in architectural innovations.
 As the name suggests, the angle of the inclination changes from 55° to about 43° in the upper levels of the pyramid.
 It is likely that the pyramid initially was not designed to be built this way, but was modified during construction due to unstable accretion layers.
-This took three construction phases to stablize the pyramid.
+This took three construction phases to stabilize the pyramid.
 As a means of stabilising the structure, the top layers were laid horizontally, marking the abandonment of the step pyramid concept.
 The internal components of the Rhomboidal pyramid have also evolved.
 There are two entrances, one from the north and another from the west.
 The subterranean chambers are much larger, and distinguished by corbel walls and ceilings with more complex diagonal portcullis systems in place.
 J.P Lepre asserts:

 It is apparent that with the interior design of the Bent Pyramid the architect was groping and experimenting, taking maximum advantage of the huge volume of the monument (1.5 million m³), the largest pyramid constructed to that date.

 The satellite pyramid adjacent to Sneferu's Bent Pyramid introduces more change in the architecture of the time, when the passageway is built ascending westward (as opposed to the conventionally descending northward direction of the passages of previously built pyramids) towards the burial chambers.

 Egypt decided to open the Bent Pyramid for tourism in July 2019 for the first time since 1965.
 Tourists will be able to reach two 4600-year-old chambers through a 79-meter narrow tunnel built from the northern entrance of the pyramid.
 18-meter-high "side pyramid", which is assumed that have been built for Sneferu's wife Hetepheres will also be accessible.
 It is the first time for this adjacent pyramid opened to the public after its excavation in 1956.